Tasklist provides two ways to authenticate:

-On Tasklist startup the user will be created if not existed before.
+On Tasklist startup, the user is created if they did not exist before.

 More users can be added directly to Elasticsearch, to the index

 tasklist-user-<version>_.
-Password must be encoded with BCrypt strong hashing function.
+The password must be encoded with a strong BCrypt hashing function.

-Single Sign-On may be enabled only by setting Spring profile:
+IAM can only be enabled by setting the Spring profile: